Wednesday, March 27, 2024

 Ghostbusters is out of gas.
 No amount of cameos or callbacks to the initial films will revive it.
 Ghostbusters: Frozen Empire strains mightily, but even with the remaining original Ghostbusters (Aykroyd, Murray, and Hudson) lending a hand, it dies on the vine.
 This version of the Ghostbusters aren't as funny or interesting as the previous incarnations while the plots are recycling the latest evil spirit that wants to destroy the world.

 I've often contended that villains who want to conquer or destroy the planet will find themselves very bored once they achieve their goal.
 They should thank the Ghostbusters for thwarting them, so they will always have a dream to chase.
 The malevolent force in this movie is contained in a metal sphere and when unleashed it will freeze everyone in New York.
-Will it be today, New York?
-Tomorrow, the world?
-We don't know, nor do we much care.
+Will New York be frozen today and, if all goes well there, the rest of the world tomorrow?

 Ghostbusters: Frozen Empire even features the green slimer ghost from the first film, who is now a fan favorite, but the movie itself is a series of allusions and references to the first two films with a threadbare plot to hang them on.
 The all-female Ghostbusters (2016) is left out.
 I recall enjoying that one when it was released (I was definitely in the minority), although I haven't seen it since.
 I figure you may as well invite Melissa McCarthy, Kristen Wiig, and company to the next Ghostbusters sequel.
 Why not?